AI Car Damage Detection: How it works

 Tracking the red box and its position using different tracking algorithms can help us determine the box in future frames.
 The frequency and placement of the tracked boxes can help differentiate between true positives and false positives.

-When building any machine learning or deep learning model, it is very important to set a metric that determines how well the model will perform in the test data.
-Evaluating the model's performance based on these metrics and picking the best results is what helps us train and improve the accuracy of a damage detection model.
+When building any machine learning or deep learning model for Car Damage Detection, it is very important to set a metric that determines how well the model will perform in the test data.
+Evaluating the model's performance based on these metrics and picking the best results is what helps us train and improve the accuracy of an AI Car Damage Detection model.

-There are two main metrics we focus on based on the two models we discussed earlier (object detection and segmentation).
+We focus on two main metrics based on the two models we discussed earlier (object detection and segmentation).

-mAP of Mean Average Precision is a performance metric used to evaluate how well a model detects objects (in this case, damages) in images, giving you an idea of how accurate and thorough the model is at its job.
+mAP of Mean Average Precision is a performance metric used to evaluate how well a model detects objects (in this case, vehicle damage) in images, giving you an idea of how accurate and thorough the model is at its job.

-Imagine you have a model that's trying to find damages like dents or scratches in a set of images given to it.
+Imagine you have a model that's trying to find vehicle damage like dents or scratches in a set of images given to it.
 The mAP tells you how well it did the job based on two parameters -

 - Precision: How many of the detected images were actually correct (the model didn't mistake something else for damage)

-- Recall: How many of the real damages the model actually found (it didn't miss any).
+- Recall: How much real damage did the model actually find (it didn't miss any)?

-The mAP score combines both of these parameters and gives you a number (between 0 and 1 or 0% to 100%) that reflects how well the model did overall.
-A higher score means higher accuracy of the model in detecting damage and vice versa.
+The mAP score combines both of these parameters and gives you a number (between 0 and 1 or 0% to 100%) that reflects how well the model performed overall.
+A higher score means the model is more accurate in detecting damage, and vice versa.

 IoU is a metric that computes the ratio of intersection between the ground truth reference box and the predicted box of the model to the union of two boxes, essentially telling you how much overlap the boxes have with each other.

-Based on the amount of overlap, the IoU is assigned a score varying between 0 and 1, where 0 means no overlap and 1 means there's a complete overlap.
+The IoU is assigned a score between 0 and 1 based on the amount of overlap, where 0 means no overlap and 1 means complete overlap.

 This is then compared to a threshold score, which is the opposite of the IoU score, i.e. 1 means no overlap, and 0 means complete overlap.